Dream Catcher Game Review

 The Dream Catcher wheel stopping on a multiplier will have the next win increased by the value of that multiplier.
 Bets placed prior to the last spin remain in play and new bets are not possible at this time.
 The live host now spins the wheel again.
 The game round ends when the wheel stops on a number segment.
 The win amount is then increased by the value of the multiplier from the previous spin.

 When the wheel stops on a multiplier more than once, multiplier values are accumulated.
-Should this happen, the wheel is spun again until hitting a number segment.
+Therefore until you hit a number segment the wheel will continue spinning.
 For example, a spin hits the 7x multiplier, the following spin hits the 2x multiplier and the next number 20.
 The result for an original bet on number 20 being (20 to 1) x 7 x 2 = (140 to 1) x 2 = 280 to 1.
-Multiplier accumulation is unlimited however the maximum payout in a game round is limited by the bookie.
+Multiplier accumulation is unlimited.
+The bookie limits the maximum payout in a game round.

 The minimum bet possible in Dream Catcher is R1 and the maximum depends on the operator serving the game.
 Also, betting on multiple wheel outcomes is possible and increases your winning chances.
-Betting time in the game is indicated by a traffic light system.
+A traffic light system indicates the betting time in the game.
 With green meaning you can bet, yellow indicating betting is nearly over and red when betting time is over.
 ‘Repeat’ and ‘Double’ options help speed up the placing of bets and an ‘Autoplay’ option is available too.

 Dream Catcher FAQ